If you feel you are at risk of harming yourself or taking your own life, there are people you can talk to who can help immediately:

 If you don’t feel in immediate danger but would like to talk about your circumstances with someone who is trained to listen, the organisations below are there for you.

-If you know someone is going through a tough time, what should you say?
+If you know someone is going through a tough time, where can you find advice and support?

 The Samaritans – 116 123